openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

 This is the start of our Strategy document, describing our mission:

-â€œ
+“

 The openSUSE project is a worldwide effort that promotes the use of Linux everywhere.
-          The openSUSE community develops and maintains a packaging and distribution infrastructure which provides the foundation for the worldâ€™s most flexible and powerful Linux distribution.
+          The openSUSE community develops and maintains a packaging and distribution infrastructure which provides the foundation for the world’s most flexible and powerful Linux distribution.
 Our community works together in an open, transparent and friendly manner as part of the global Free and Open Source Software community.

-â€
+”

-So, if youâ€™re an openSUSE Member, it is time to [read the document one more time](http://en.opensuse.org/openSUSE:Strategy) and
+So, if you’re an openSUSE Member, it is time to [read the document one more time](http://en.opensuse.org/openSUSE:Strategy) and
         [cast your vote](http://bit.ly/kZaAC2)!

 Note that the voting page is only accessible to logged in openSUSE Members and the results